Easter in Poland: tones of food, egg tapping game, Polish Water Fight Day

 Polish Easter traditionsEaster breakfast on Sunday (śniadanie wielkanocne) and Polish Easter foods

 The key event of Easter traditional celebrations in Poland.
-Families gather in the morning to have a festive breakfast (lots of food!!!).
+Families gather in the morning for a festive breakfast (lots of food!!!).
 It starts with sharing food samples from the święconka basket (similar to sharing Christmas wafer – opłatek) and exchanging wishes (like Wesołego Alleluja – Happy Easter / Hallelujah).
 Some Polish families will serve żurek soup (also known as white barszcz) with hard-boiled eggs, bread, horseradish, and sausage.
 Other traditional Polish Easter dishes include hunter’s stew (bigos), sausage with horseradish or beetroot horseradish sauce (ćwikła), white sausage (biała kiełbasa) – sausage seasoned with salt, garlic and marjoram, cooked vegetable salad with mayonnaise dressing (sałatka jarzynowa), mazurek cake, babka cake.

 traditional Polish Easter food